andrewjkerr/blonde-roast/README.md

 **BLONDE ROAST**
 ================

 Blonde Roast is the open sourced versions of Roast.
 You can find Blonde Roast at http://www.andrewjkerr.com/roast/blonde.

-You can see an example output (with modifications) at http://cise.ufl.edu/~akerr.
+UPDATE: One of the latest versions of Bootstrap seemed to have broken things.
+It looks like the function still works, but the actual design is a bit wonky.
+Hopefully I'll have some time to update it soon.

 *What is Roast?*
 ----------------